zjlszcy/Fragile-Families-Challenge/README.md

 **Project summary**: In this project, we built various predictive models on the Fragile Families Challenge data, to predict the following: GPA, Grit, Material hardship, Eviction, Layoff, and Job training.

 **Data**: Fragile Families Challenge.
-It is a scientific mass collaboration combining predictive modeling,causal inference and qualitative interviews.
+It is a scientific mass collaboration combining predictive modeling, causal inference and qualitative interviews.
 Our project goal is to improve the lives of disadvantaged children in the US.

 **Data Cleaning**: